-NPAC SMS responds to M-SET.

 NPAC SMS sends M-ACTION reply with success or failure and reasons for failure.

 If the M-ACTION was successful, the NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT with the following attributes to the old service provider when the subscriptionNewSP-DueDate changes value.